2023 Federal Income Tax Guide

 Why file as early as possible?
 The biggest benefit is that you'll likely receive your refund sooner.

-The IRS extended the deadline to file your taxes for the second year in a row due to the pandemic.
-You now have until May 17, 2021 to file your 2020 taxes or file for an extension.
+You have until April 18, 2023, to file your 2022 taxes or file for an extension.
 Remember that an extension to file does not mean you don't have to pay your taxes by the due date.
-You could get hit by late fees if any taxes owed are not paid by May 17.
+You could get hit by late fees if any taxes owed are not paid by April 18.

 Believe it or not, there are some people who are not required to file a federal tax return.
 In general, individuals or households that don't meet certain income thresholds are exempt from filing.
 The limit varies depending on factors including age and filing status.

 For 2022, you will need to file a federal tax return if the income on your W-2 meets or exceeds the following limits:

 - Single and under 65 years of age: $12,950